-‘The Copycat Game’ is essentially a ‘no-losers’ version of “Follow the Leader” designed to improve’ motor skills, test kid’s ability to follow directions and, if done correctly, wear them completely out.
+‘The Copycat Game” is essentially a ‘no-losers’ version of “Follow the Leader” designed to improve’ motor skills, test kid’s ability to follow directions and, if done correctly, wear them completely out.
 I stumbled onto the idea while doing some basic stretches after a run.
-When my daughter came over and started mimicking each stretch I was doing, I wanted to see how long I could keep up her parroting act.
-Fifteen minutes later, my heart rate was climbing again, and my inexhaustible child was noticeably gassed.
-It’s a fun activity that can be played indoors or out and with as few as two people (parent and child) or as many as a big group.
+When my daughter came over and started mimicking each stretch I was doing, I wanted to see how long I could keep up her parroting me.
+Fifteen minutes later, my heart rate was climbing again, and my normally inexhaustible child was noticeably gassed.
+It’s one of the activities for kids that can be played indoors or out and with as few as two people (parent and child) or as many as a big group.

 Prep Time: 5 minutes, or however long it takes you to create a pattern of movements that will keep your kid occupied.

 Energy Expended by Child: Moderate to intense physical, depending on the skill and creativity of the parent and the attention span of the kid.

 - A clear area large enough for both you and your kid to move around freely.

 - (Optional) Any objects that will make it easier for a little person to mimic you/extend the game.
 Think chairs (walk around in a circle, stand up/sit down), pots, pans, and spoons (to bang on like drums), a blanket (to shake out or throw over your head).

 Setup is as simple as clearing out a section of a room so everyone can move freely about and/or explore the studio space ⏤ around 10 square feet should do.
 Carpeted or grassy surfaces work best, especially if you plan on going crazy and doing movements that require rolling around on the ground.
 If you use objects like chairs, set yours directly across from your child’s, leaving at least three feet between.

 How to Play: